UAE: Half of employees feel pressure to work extra hours, finds survey

 The survey covered over 2,700 professionals in various industries including technology, finance, marketing, healthcare and construction

-When Indian expat Sadia Anwar started her first job in the construction industry, the requirements of the job were very clear: she had to work 12-14 hour a day.
+When Indian expat Sadia Anwar started working at her first job in the construction industry, the requirements of the job were very clear: she had to work 12-14 hours a day.

 “It was a glorified lifestyle,” she recalled.
 “It didn’t really matter what you were doing.
 Even during Ramadan, I was expected to work long hours.
 I used to live in Ajman with my parents and the office was in Dubai.
 There were days when I would drive to Ajman for iftar and then come back to finish some not very important tasks.”